DoubleML/doubleml-docs/doc/guide/sim_inf.rst

     D_j = m_{0,j}([D_k, X]) + V_j, \quad \mathbb{E}(V_j | D_k, X) = 0,

 For further details, we refer to Belloni et al. (2018).
-Simultaneous inference can be based on a multiplier bootstrap procedure introduced in Belloni et al. (2014a, 2014b).
+Simultaneous inference can be based on a multiplier bootstrap procedure introduced in Chernozhukov et al. (2013, 2014).
 Alternatively, traditional correction approaches, for example the Bonferroni correction, can be used to adjust p-values.

 Multiplier bootstrap and joint confidence intervals